All Episodes

 And every question I asked made them doubt that what they had seen was a six-car pileup.

-from the outside right, let me stop you for a second
+Let me stop you for a second.

-you said that each one of them then later, under hypnosis recalled seeing a UFO
+You said that each one of them then later, under hypnosis, recalled seeing a UFO.

-Yeah, well, it's of course one of the big, you know, false stories put out by debunkers that this is some kind of fantasy that takes place in a single head, because I've got cases involving seven people at once.
+Yeah, well, it's, of course, one of the big false stories put out by debunkers that this is some kind of fantasy that takes place in a single head.

-They all remember abduction cases.
+They all remember an abduction case.

 They all remember everything happening in the same way.